holistic-web/portfolio-fabricator/README.md

 - be sure to follow the code style guide defined in each project

 ## Roadmap

+### Tech Debt and Simplification
+- replace email with magic firebase autmatic email: https://firebase.google.com/products/extensions/firestore-send-email

+### Polish and Bufgixes
-- currently the generated forms are ugly, we should find a nicer looking solution
+- currently the generated forms are ugly, we should find a nicer looking solution.
+Potentially vue-form-latte

+### Features and Strategic Work
 - allow user to turn off contact form with a config setting like `website.showEmailForm`